Ernst Meyer (German politician): Political career

 At the time of World War I, Meyer took his place on the extreme left of the SPD, along with Rosa Luxemburg, Karl Liebknecht, Franz Mehring, and Clara Zetkin.
 He was a close political friend of Leo Jogiches and participated in the issuance of the letters and leaflets of the Spartakusbund (Spartacus League).
 Meyer remained the only Spartakan on the editorial board of Vorwärts and he attempted to resist efforts by the majority of the editorial board to support German efforts in the war.
-This discordant position made Meyer a target of the SDP's right wing and on April 15, 1915, he was removed from his position on the paper's editorial board.
+This discordant position made Meyer a target of the SDP's right wing, and on 15 April 1915 he was removed from his position on the paper's editorial board.

 Meyer was the delegate of the Spartacus League to the Zimmerwald Conference in 1915, one of five Germans from three political groups to participate.
 Meyer and his Spartacist comrade, Bertha Thälheimer, did not lend their support to the resolution of the Zimmerwald Left at that gathering demanding an immediate break of revolutionary socialists from the reformist wing of the Social Democratic movement.

 Meyer also served as a delegate to the Zimmerwald movement's second conference, held at Kienthal the following year.

 Following the trial of Karl Liebknecht for his anti-war activities, Meyer went into hiding together with his comrades Luxemburg and Mehring.

 At the end of 1918 the Spartacus League became the Communist Party of Germany (KPD).
 Meyer was elected as one of the twelve members of the Zentrale (Central Committee) of the new organization.

 During the German Revolution of 1918–19, Meyer emerged to serve on the editorial board of Die Rote Fahne (The Red Flag), the official organ of the Communist Party.
 He was a founding member of the Communist Party of Germany in December 1918 and was elected by the founding congress to the governing Central Committee of the new organization.